Mkwenje/SecureVault/README.md

 SecureVault retrieves and unwraps the AES key.

-The file is decrypted locally.
+SecureVault decrypts the file locally.

 Choose whether to open the restored file.

-Do not move, rename, or delete the .sv file without also understanding that the MongoDB record stores its current path.
-If the encrypted file is moved, the stored path will no longer point to it and the current application has no relink function.
+[!NOTE]The MongoDB record stores the encrypted file's current path.
+If the .sv file is moved, renamed, or deleted, the application may no longer be able to locate it.
+The current version does not provide a relink function.

-6. Reset a forgotten password
+Reset a forgotten password

 Select Forgot Password? on the login screen.

-Enter the username.
+Enter the registered username.

 Enter the current six-digit TOTP code.

-Enter and confirm a new password of at least 8 characters.
+Enter and confirm a new password containing at least eight characters.

-The new password must be different from the current password.
+Ensure the new password differs from the current password.

 Select Reset Password.

-The password reset changes only the password hash and salt.
-It keeps the existing TOTP secret and RSA key pair so that files encrypted before the reset remain decryptable.
+The reset process changes only the password hash and salt.
+It preserves the existing TOTP secret and RSA key pair so files encrypted before the reset remain decryptable.

-A user who loses both the password and access to the TOTP secret cannot use this recovery flow.
+[!IMPORTANT]A user who loses both the password and access to the TOTP secret cannot use the current recovery flow.

-7. Log out
+Log out

 Select Logout on the dashboard.
 SecureVault returns to the login window.

-MongoDB data model
+MongoDB Data Model

 SecureVault creates two collections.